TheoZervos/Big-Ideas/README.md

 It also takes 5 input numbers from the user and averages them.
 To use this project, download the .ipynb file and open it in Jupyter Notebook.
 Members: Theo Zervos, Ann Wang

+# Requirements
+To use this project, you must have Jupyter Notebook installed.

 # How to contribute
 To contribute to this project, create your own fork of this repository.
 You can modify the contents of the repository directly in Github, or, you can copy the link to the repository, and run "git clone <paste repository link here>" in your terminal.
 Once you have made modifications to your liking, enter `git add .` in your terminal to stage your modified files for committing.
 Then, enter `git commit -m "<some message describing your changes>`.
 Next, push by running `git push origin main`.
 To submit a pull request, go back to your fork in Github, and then click "Contribute" and then "Open pull request".